-Here's how it works: Agile teams write features in the form of user stories, for example, 'As a Rider, I want to be able to use the app to order a vehicle for a ride.'
+Here's how it works: following Agile methodology SDLC, teams write features in the form of user stories, for example, 'As a Rider, I want to be able to use the app to order a vehicle for a ride.'
 These stories are then put in the product backlog, a prioritized list of work for the development team.

 But user stories won't work for a long-time strategy that covers months or the entire year.
 Otherwise, there would be hundreds of user stories making it impossible to prioritize anything.